-- Ensure that they have read and understand this policy - Agree and adhere to the terms on acceptable use of the school's ICT systems and the internet (appendix 3) - Ensure that online safety is a running and interrelated theme while devising and implementing their whole school approach to safeguarding and related policies and/or procedures

-- Read, understand, contribute to and help promote the school's online safety policies and guidance as part of the school's overarching Safeguarding procedures - Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some pupils with SEND because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable. - Support the work of the school in promoting and ensuring safe and responsible use of technology in and out of school, including encouraging parents to become engaged in online safety awareness - To have an overview of how the school IT infrastructure provides safe access to the internet and the steps the school takes to protect personal and sensitive data - Ensure appropriate funding and resources are available for the school to implement their online safety strategy
+- Ensure that they have read and understand this policy - Agree and adhere to the terms on acceptable use of the school's ICT systems and the internet (appendix 3) - Ensure that online safety is a running and interrelated theme while devising and implementing their whole school approach to safeguarding and related policies and/or procedures - Read, understand, contribute to and help promote the school's online safety policies and guidance as part of the school's overarching Safeguarding procedures - Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some pupils with SEND because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable - Support the work of the school in promoting and ensuring safe and responsible use of technology in and out of school, including encouraging parents to become engaged in online safety awareness - To have an overview of how the school IT infrastructure provides safe access to the internet and the steps the school takes to protect personal and sensitive data - Ensure appropriate funding and resources are available for the school to implement their online safety strategy - Ensure the school has filtering and monitoring arrangements in place. - Monitor the school's implementation of filtering and monitoring systems - Review data derived from the monitoring system and quality assure the actions taken when alerts are received. - Liaise with the senior leadership team, DSL and IT service provider to review provision annually. - Seek assurance that the filtering and monitoring standards for schools are being met.

-3.2 The Headteacher
+3.2 The Headteacher / Principal / Head of School

-The Headteacher is responsible for ensuring that staff understand this policy, and that it is being implemented consistently throughout the school.
+The headteacher is responsible for ensuring that staff understand this policy, and that it is being implemented consistently throughout the school.
 The headteacher will: